 <link rel="preload" href="Font URL Showing in PageSpeed" as="font" crossorigin="anonymous">

-You need to create the link tags for each font resource used by your theme and plugins.
-Copy all your link tags with preload requests and paste between the header section of the site.
+Next step is to copy all your link tags with preload requests and paste inside the header section of the site.
 On your WordPress site, you need to paste the link tags in header.php file.

 - You can use any plugin that allows you to insert header content and paste the code using the plugin.